-In order to plan out your workflows, start simple and ask, “Ideally, how does this type of project typically flow from start to finish?”
+In order to plan out your workflows, ask, “Ideally, how does this type of project typically flow from start to finish?”

-This can be different for different types of projects, too.
+This can be different for different types of projects.

 Now, you might also need to develop your own terminology for each stage based on the projects you execute.
 But, they should be different variations that revolve around these basic phases: